For more than 40 years, Lynn and Pat Panter have been hosting family dinner on Sundays.

 The key to the success of these gatherings is making them technology-free zones – no televisions, tablets, or cellphones allowed.

-If family meals has been on your "to do" list, this is the time to make it happen.
+If you realize the value of family meals and it has been on your “to-do” list, this is the time to make it happen.
 Set a date, keep it simple and watch what happens.
-Family members, i.e., children, may balk at first, but once they get in the routine, they will look forward to time together.
+Younger family members may balk at first, but once they get in the routine, they will look forward to time together.
 Who knows what may be happening at your house 40 years from now?